-- 4.9 Applicants are encouraged to approach the council for pre-application advice, particularly in more complex cases, which will provide an opinion on the likely acceptability of proposal.
+- 3.10 Applicants are encouraged to approach the Council for preapplication advice, particularly in more complex cases, which will provide an opinion on the likely acceptability of proposal.
 This allows schemes to be amended and relevant matters addressed before a planning application is made.
-Details of the current Pre-Application advice service can be found on the council's website at Pre-application Advice - 4.10 The Council's pre-application advice is provided directly to the inquirer and the proposals are not subject to public consultation.
+Details of the current Pre-Application advice service can be found on the Council's website at Preapplication Advice - 3.11 The Council's pre-application advice is provided directly to the inquirer and the proposals are not subject to public consultation.
 Developers are therefore encouraged to carry out their own consultation in the area where they are planning new development prior to the submission of a planning application Local knowledge can often assist in identifying planning issues which can be incorporated into early design stage prior to the submission of an application.
-It is particularly useful to engage with local parish councils and ward members and the immediate neighbours of a site at an early stage of proposals. - 4.11 Pre-submission consultation by applicants is particularly important for major applications, such a large residential developments or large mixed use sites, developments by major institutions etc, but should also be undertaken for smaller scale schemes.
-The extent of engagement and consultation should be proportionate to the scale and nature of the proposal.
+It is particularly useful to engage with local Parish and Town councils, Ward Councillors and the immediate neighbours of a site at an early stage of proposals. - 3.12 Pre-submission consultation by applicants is particularly important for major applications, such a large residential developments or large mixed-use sites, developments by major institutions etc, but should also be undertaken for smaller scale schemes.
+The extent of engagement and consultation should be proportionate to the scale and nature of the proposal inline with the concept masterplan approach.
 Examples of engagement include; public meetings and workshops with stakeholders such as parish councils and community groups, targeted consultations with particular interest groups, manned exhibitions and letter and flyer distributions.
 For smaller applications it may be appropriate to engage with neighbours and parish councils.

-4.12 Early engagement with the local community enables the developers to explain their proposals and the community to be better informed and raise any issues that they may be concerned about.
+- 3.13 Early engagement with the local community enables the developers to explain their proposals and the community to be better informed and raise any issues that they may be concerned about.
 It is often possible to then amend proposals to address some of these issues, before formal applications are submitted.
-Examples of issues include the layout of the site, the design of buildings, important trees or local environmental features, access and car parking issues.
+Examples of issues include the layout of the site, the design of buildings, important trees or local environmental features, access and car parking issues. - 3.14 Appendix 1 that follows this chapter illustrates how planning applications are processed and this is described in more detail in the paragraphs below.